-Year 1 Fall Spring Summer ND500: Advanced Nutrition I- ND530: Advanced Nutrition II- ND550: Management of Food Service Macronutrients Micronutrients Systems ND510: Food Science ND540: Nutrition Across the Lifespan ND630: Medical Nutrition Therapy II ND600: Community and Public ND560: Nutrition Assessment Health Nutrition ND570: Medical Nutrition Therapy I ND640: Research in Nutrition & ND580: Supervised Practice I- Dietetics Foodservice Rotation Year 2 Fall Spring Summer ND610: Nutrition Education & ND670: Foods and Nutrition of World ND520: Professional Issues in Counseling Cultures Nutrition & Dietetics ND670: Capstone Project (enroll) ND671: Capstone Project (completed) ND650: Supervised Practice II- Clinical or Community Rotation ND620: Supervised Practice III- Clinical or Community Rotation ND680: Supervised Practice IV- Elective Rotation
+Year 1 Fall Spring Summer ND500: Advanced Nutrition I- Macronutrients ND530: Advanced Nutrition II- Micronutrients ND550: Management of Food Service Systems ND510: Food Science ND540: Nutrition Across the Lifespan ND630: Medical Nutrition Therapy II ND600: Community and Public Health Nutrition ND560: Nutrition Assessment ND570: Medical Nutrition Therapy I ND640: Research in Nutrition & Dietetics ND580: Supervised Practice I- Foodservice Rotation Year 2 Fall Spring Summer ND610: Nutrition Education & Counseling ND670: Foods and Nutrition of World Cultures ND520: Professional Issues in Nutrition & Dietetics ND670: Capstone Project (enroll) ND671: Capstone Project (completed) ND650: Supervised Practice II- Clinical or Community Rotation ND620: Supervised Practice III- Clinical or Community Rotation ND680: Supervised Practice IV- Elective Rotation

 Please note the academic calendar for 2022-23 may be subject to change in the event of COVID-19 related issues.
 The program's calendar may vary from that of the University, as it is a year-round program, which includes summer sessions.
 Students are not required to perform supervised practice hours during Spring Break.
 However, students may exercise the option to complete hours during Spring Break if they choose to and if the site is in agreement.
 This should be clearly communicated to the preceptor at the start of the spring rotation when the student's schedule is developed.
 Intersessions may be used to complete hours that were not completed during the course of the regular rotation period.
-For the full academic calendar, including holidays and breaks, please visit: https://catalog.pace.edu/academic-calendar/
+Visit the full academic calendar, including holidays and breaks, online.